Divide and Confer: Aggregating Information without Verification: Optimality in Large Economies

 Furthermore, when $r\in\left(\frac{b-\sqrt{b^{2}+4}}{2},b\right)$, then the cutoffs $\underline{\omega},\overline{\omega}$ satisfy $\underline{\omega}\in\left(-b,-r\right)$, $\overline{\omega}\in\left(-r,\infty\right)$.
 If $r<\frac{b-\sqrt{b^{2}+4}}{2}$, then $\underline{\omega}=\overline{\omega}$ and thus $\sigma^{*}\left(\mathbf{h}\right)=0$ almost surely.

-Moreover, $\sigma^{*}$ is the unique recommendation mechanism (up to measure zero changes) that achieves the optimum in (\ref{eq:=000020P1}). \end{thm} Theorem \ref{thm:The-optimum-is} establishes that there is a unique optimal ICL mechanism.
-Therefore, this theorem also establishes that for large populations, the optimal mechanism can be approximated by a simple one-dimensional mechanism that recommends accept when the aggregate reported state lies within a bounded interval.
-In particular, this mechanism recommends reject for a positive-measure set of states $\left[\overline{\omega},\infty\right)$ at which the mediator commits to recommend reject, despite all parties agreeing that accept would be better.
-This surplus burning at the top acts as a punishment for over-reporting that allows us to take the receiver's preferred action, reject, when $\omega\in[-b,\underline{\omega})$.
+Moreover, $\sigma^{*}$ is the unique recommendation mechanism (up to measure zero changes) that achieves the optimum in (\ref{eq: P1}). \end{thm} Theorem \ref{thm:The-optimum-is} shows that a simple mechanism is optimal.
+It recommends accept when the aggregate reported state lies within a bounded interval.
+We call such mechanisms \emph{interval mechanisms}.
+Figure \ref{fig:Optimal-mechanism-in} in the introduction depicts its key features: relative to the sender-preferred allocation $\sigma^{S}(\omega)=\mathbf{1}[\omega>-b]$, the mechanism (i) increases the threshold at which acceptance begins; and (ii) introduces a surplus-burning region of rejection beyond the second, higher threshold, $\overline{\omega}$.
+Despite all parties wanting accept when $\omega>\overline{\omega}$, this surplus burning at the top acts as a punishment for over-reporting that allows us to take the receiver's preferred action, reject, when $\omega\in[-b,\underline{\omega})$.
+Still, the receiver's payoff from $\sigma^{*}$ is clearly bound away from the first-best payoff induced by $\sigma^{R}$.
 In addition, Theorem \ref{thm:The-optimum-is} establishes that when $r$ is negative, the bias \textbf{$b-r$} may be so large that the uninformative mechanism is optimal.

-The uniqueness result in Theorem \ref{thm:The-optimum-is} establishes that finding the optimal ICL mechanism was the correct exercise for thinking about large economies.
-Indeed, since $\sigma^{*}$ is the unique ICL mechanism, applying Berge's theorem of the maximum implies that any convergent sequence of $\sigma_{N}^{*}$'s optimal mechanisms for $N$-sender economies converge to $\sigma^{*}$.

-We need the notion of incentive compatibility in the large to solve this problem for the following reason.
-Had we expressed incentive constraints as simple differences in utilities, then the payoff consequences of any report would have been zero in the limit, as each sender's report would have had no impact on $\mathbf{h}\left(\mathbf{s}\right)$.
-By scaling the signals of each sender appropriately, ICL ensures that incentive constraints continue to discipline the problem.

-Beyond its technical implications, the scaling guarantees that senders remain informationally impactful despite being small in the limit.
-In other words, as the number of senders grows large, the benefits and costs of being pivotal decline together, and thus they have to balance each other even in the limit.
-Hence, when we consider division of information over large economies, we do not achieve the first best, not even in the limit.
-This result contrasts with the results in \citet{feddersen1997voting} and \citet{gerardi2009aggregation}, for example, because in their limiting exercise, they consider informational addition rather than division.
-They can thus achieve arbitrarily close to first best if they can manage to extract a small fraction of the population's information.
-In contrast, in our setup, no small group of senders can observe the state, and thus the mechanism has to discard meaningful information in order to provide incentives.